rubsc/RiskMeasures.jl/README.md

 Spectral risk measures operate on quantile functions which are distorted by an increasing density.
 Distortion risk measures distort the cumulative distribution functions.

-For a brief example consider
+For a brief example of how to use a spectral risk measure consider
 ```julia
 states = [0 1]
 prob = [0.2 0.8]